Saravananslb/py-googletranslation/README.rst

 Installation
 ------------

-To install, either use things like pip with the package "googletrans" or download the package and put the "googletrans" directory into your python path.
+To install, either use things like pip with the package "pygoogletranslation" or download the package and put the "pygoogletranslation" directory into your python path.

 .. code:: bash